I am not alone in experiencing the effects of my thoughts.

 Apply the idea in response to any unwanted thought.
 Just realizing that this thought affects everyone will help you let it go.

 Yesterday it was about seeing; today about thinking.
-"Thinking and its results are really simultaneous, for cause and effect are never separate" (1:4).
+“Thinking and its results are really simultaneous, for cause and effect are not separate” (1:4).
 Thinking is cause; seeing is effect, and they are simultaneous.
 A baseball flying through your window causes the glass to be broken.
 Which happens first?
 The baseball passing through the plane of the glass, or the glass breaking?
 Obviously both happen at once.

 So it is with thinking and seeing.
 When we think, we perceive.
 The simultaneity is part of what makes it so difficult for us to recognize thought as the cause.
 It is fairly easy for the ego to play the trick of reversing cause and effect, so that we believe that what we see is the cause of what we think.
 But that isn’t the way it works at all.

 The idea that minds are joined is exciting, but also, especially at first, quite threatening.
 There are thoughts I have that I do not want to have shared, but “there are no private thoughts” (2:3).
 My “private” thoughts affect everyone and everything just as every thought does that engages my mind.
 The idea can be disconcerting.
 The lesson tells us that despite resistance, eventually we will all recognize that the idea—of joined minds in which no thought is private—is inevitable “if salvation is possible at all” (2:4).
 It does not explain why it is inevitable, but just says that we’ll all see it that way before long.